 The key then is to regularly clean your rug so dirt doesn’t have time to make your rug its home.
 The easiest way to do this is to take your rug outside and shake it out at least once a week.
 As the artisans always suggest, shaking out the rug frequently is their go-to technique and is a large reason why the rugs they keep in their homes last decades.
 If this is impractical, you can clean the rug on a weekly basis with a canister vacuum side to side (not end-to-end) with the beater bear set high.
 This can be equally if not more effective than shaking out a rug.
 Combining these techniques on a routine basis is ideal.

 After several years though, we recommend getting the rug properly washed, particularly if you have pets in your home.
 Do a quick Google search and you’ll find a lot of advice on DIY rug washing.
-We simply can’t endorse many of these simply because each rug is so different.
-If you spent a significant amount of money on a rug from an artisan, it’s best to continue to protect that investment in it with a professional cleaner who can dial up the perfect way to wash your rug to make it new again and ensure it lasts.
+We simply can’t endorse many of these simply because each rug is unique.
+With rugs from the Anou community, all new rugs are dyed in house using non toxic dyes.
+Best part, we use the best quality dyes that can withstand hot soapy water up to 140 degrees without any bleeding.
+So if you need to blot out a spill, you never have to worry about bleeding.
+Rugs from unknown sources may bleed on contact with any water, cold or warm.
+Ultimately, it’s best to protect the investment you made in your rug by taking it to a professional cleaner who can dial up the perfect way to wash your rug to make it new again and ensure it lasts.

 When we looked for a professional cleaner to recommend, we tried to find someone who was truly passionate about what they do.
 It didn’t take us long to find Lisa at RugChick, who has an amazing blog about rug care and maintenance.
 No really, the blog is so good that it landed her in the New York Times.
 Lisa, who runs trainings for professional rug cleaners, personally knows an extensive network of cleaners and has an extensive list of cleaners she endorses and we are certain you can find one near your home.
 Take a look at her endorsed rug cleaning directory.